fluid-cloudnative/fluid/docs/en/samples/cacheruntime/curvine_cache_runtime.md

 Key sections:
 - **`fileSystemType`**: Identifies this as a Curvine filesystem (`curvinefs`)
 - **`dataOperationSpecs`**: Defines how DataLoad operations execute — generates config, then uses the `cv` CLI to preload data from the UFS into Curvine
-- **`topology.master`**: Curvine master node with headless service, readiness probe on RPC port 8995, and a MountUFS script
+- **`topology.master`**: Curvine master node with headless service, readiness probe on RPC port 8995, a MountUFS script, and a reportSummary script (for generating cache summary reports)
 - **`topology.worker`**: Curvine worker nodes with readiness probe on port 8997
 - **`topology.client`**: FUSE client DaemonSet running in privileged mode, with graceful pre-stop unmount cleanup